 Lymph begins as fluid that has diffused through the very thin walls of capillaries into the space between cells.
 Most of the fluid is reabsorbed into the capillaries and the rest is drained into the lymphatic vessels, which eventually return it to the veins.
 Lymph also contains many other substances including

-The lymph vessels drain into collecting ducts, which empty their contents into the two subclavian veins, located under the collarbones.
+The lymphatic vessels drain into collecting ducts, which empty their contents into the two subclavian veins, located under the collarbones.
 These veins join to form the superior vena cava, the large vein that drains blood from the upper body into the heart.

 Lymphatic System: Helping Defend Against Infection